agrawal-rohit/grimoire/README.md

 # NPM Library Template

-This template is designed to get you setup with best practices and integrated tools for your new NPM library, so you can just focus on shipping awesome code!
+This template is designed to get you setup with best practices and integrated tools for your new NPM library, so you can just focus on shipping some awesome code!

 ## Table of Contents